Cottage Cheese Pasta Sauce

 Arman’s recipe tips

 • Prefer a chunky sauce?
-I suggest blending the cottage cheese until smooth, but the tomatoes can be added in last and pulsed to keep them chunky.
+I suggest blending the cottage cheese until smooth, but the tomatoes can be added last and pulsed to keep them chunky.

 Storage instructions